PDATaskForce/agent-task-planning/docs/confidence-for-practitioners.md

 For technical documentation, see [confidence-extraction.md](confidence-extraction.md).

 This capability was developed by TortoiseAI for the PDA Task Force as part of the agent-task-planning toolkit.

+## Acknowledgement

+This feature was shaped by suggestions from [Lawrence Rowland](https://github.com/lawrencerowland).